 In addition to other terms defined elsewhere, the following terms have the following meanings:

 “Affiliates” means any entity that a party, directly or indirectly, controls, an entity that controls a party or an entity that is under common control with a party.
-For purposes of this provision, control means (i) ownership of at least fifty percent (50%) of the outstanding voting shares of the entity or (ii) the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of such entity, whether through the ownership of voting securities, by contract or otherwise.
+For purposes of this provision, control means (I) ownership of at least fifty percent (50%) of the outstanding voting shares of the entity or (ii) the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of such entity, whether through the ownership of voting securities, by contract or otherwise.
+All references to Oversight in this Agreement shall be deemed to be references to Oversight and its Affiliates and all references to Client in this Agreement shall be deemed to be references to Customer and its Affiliates

 “Documentation” means the supporting documentation and materials embedded in the Service.